Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 14th in MLB.

-- The Red Sox have a 4.38 team ERA that ranks 18th across all MLB pitching staffs.
+- The Red Sox's 4.45 team ERA ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to allow 171 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Red Sox pitchers combine to give up 174 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- In his most recent appearance on Thursday, the lefty went five innings against the Houston Astros, allowing four earned runs while surrendering six hits.
+- In his last time out on Thursday, the right-hander threw seven innings against the Houston Astros, allowing one earned run while surrendering nine hits.

-- The 34-year-old has a 4.68 ERA and 11.1 strikeouts per nine innings across 14 games this season, while allowing a batting average of .232 to his opponents.
+- The 24-year-old has put up an ERA of 3.56, with 7.4 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.